Goldman banker had raised ethics concerns: NYT

 The program is a mandatory, global training program that convenes the firm’s partners and managing directors to reinforce a responsibility – particularly among the firm’s leaders – for strengthening culture and reputation.

-Reporting by Diptendu Lahiri in Bengaluru; Editing by Maju Samuel
+Reporting by Diptendu Lahiri and Bharath Manjesh in Bengaluru; Editing by Maju Samuel